Digital Innovation by Automated and Robotic Construction for Social Sustainability

 Cities are faced with significant threats from natural hazards, necessitating the enhancement of urban resilience.
 However, as urban systems grow increasingly complex, these hazards not only cause casualties and direct damage to physical elements such as buildings and infrastructures but also trigger cascading failures within engineering systems and extend impacts to social dimensions like healthcare and human mobility.
 This talk proposes human-centric and data-driven approaches to examining urban systems and their resilience issues.
 By conceptualizing a city as 'a system of systems under trio-spaces', a cross-system and cross-dimension approach based on scenario deduction is proposed for analysing urban resilience.
 Computing models are employed to capture the dynamics of residents’ needs as well as urban functionality in the aftermath of natural hazards, which contributes to determining key infrastructure to be protected and optimally allocating the limited resources to various systems in the city.
 By leveraging a hypernetwork model, hyperedges are introduced to capture the interactions among social systems, infrastructure, and human needs.
 This enables a comprehensive understanding of post-disaster recovery processes for people-centric approaches.
 The latest work in modelling spatial behaviours in response to extreme events will also be presented.
 By integrating spatial machine learning methods with interpretable analytics, a Geographically Weighted Random Forest model is proposed to characterize localized spatial relationships.
 Case studies will be provided to demonstrate the feasibility and effectiveness of the proposed approaches for analysing urban resilience.

-Title: From Bytes to Benefits: Digital Transformation for Managing Risk in Construction
+From Bytes to Benefits: Digital Transformation for Managing Risk in Construction

 Prof. Roger Flanagan